France market report

 Our competitor destinations in France are Norway, Sweden, Iceland, Denmark, and Canada but also French Alpes.
 Canada has similar offering than Finland and is attracting French travellers all year around.
 Canada is very active in communication and marketing in France and has even strengthen their position and activities during last years.
 They are very competitive concerning the flight prices even if it is a long-haul destination.
 Norway has a strong position as a summer destination and is the leading Nordic country for summer holidays from France.
 Norway has also managed to reinforce their winter image during the last years.
 Norway is active both in B2C communication but also in B2B actions.
 Sweden is active in B2C communication and marketing and is attracting French especially for Stockholm region.
 Lately also Swedish Lapland has got good visibility and growing demand (as they have very competitive prices compared to Finnish Lapland).
 Iceland is doing active sales and promotion work in France and is attracting French travellers all year around.

-Finland has been quite visible in the French media lately because of the geopolitical situation, and president Stubb has been interviewed in many main TV and radio channels.
-We have got also nice PR visibility for cultural themes (Food, music etc.).
-Visit Finland’s PR work is actively going on and PR trips are planned for the coming winter season.
-In social media Finland’s visibility as travel destination is not very strong in France, even if lately we have got nice visibility through influencer trips to Finland.
-The competition is tough, and many destinations are active in all the social media channels and in French language, to get visibility among French travellers.
-Visit Finland is also working together with Embassy and Finnish Institute to promote Finland’s country image and to get more visibility in different channels.
+Finland has been quite visible in the French media because of the geopolitical situation, but also through happiness and cultural themes (food, art and music).
+Visit Finland’s PR work is actively going on and many PR trips are planned for the coming spring and summer season.
+In social media, Finland has got nice visibility through Visit Finland’s campaigns and cooperation with influencers.
+The competition for the visibility is tough, and many destinations are very active in social media channels and in French language to get the best visibility among French travelers.
+Visit Finland is also working together with Embassy and Finnish Institute to promote Finland’s country image and to get more visibility in different channels and for different target groups.

-Pandemic and unsure geopolitical situation has changed the direction back to the traditional channels.
+Unsure geopolitical situation has changed the direction back to the traditional channels.
 Different guarantees and insurances have become an important issue and flexibility is demanded.
-Tour operators and agencies have developed their online channels and physical agencies have less role than before.
+Tour operators and agencies have developed their online channels, and physical agencies have less role than before.
 Nevertheless, the French are still demanding personal services and tailor-made products, even if the communication is done online or via phone.

-French travellers coming to Finland are looking for nature holidays and outdoor activities.
+French travelers coming to Finland are looking for nature holidays and different outdoor activities.
 They appreciate good service and are ready to pay for it.
 It is important that services are available and especially during the main seasons (also in August).
-Food is also an important part of the holiday experience and French want to taste local specialities.
-Since few years, experiences and learning during travelling are becoming important part of the holiday and people want to meet the locals and experience live like a local activities.
+Food is also an important part of the holiday experience and French want to taste local specialties.
 French like out of a common experiences and authentic accommodation.
-Classical chain hotels are less demanded when travelling in Finland.

 Main tour operators for Finland are Kuoni-Scanditours, Timetours/ La Francaise de circuits, Vivatours, Fram Karavel, NG travel, 66 Nord, Mondial Tourisme, Salaun Holidays/Nordiska, Scandinavia/Hutissen, Comptoir des Pays Scandinaves and Voyageurs du monde.
 There are also many smaller, and specialized operators, selling actively Finland.
 Main OTA channels selling Finland are Voyage Privé, Opodo, Veepee and Expedia.

-Accessibility from France is quite good, especially in winter.
+Accessibility from France is quite good.
 Air France is operating daily Paris-Helsinki flights and during winter season Paris-Rovaniemi (3-5 per week) and Paris-Kittilä routes (1 per week).
 Air France’s flights are connecting well with other destinations in France (via Paris) and allow better accessibility outside of Paris.
-Ryanair is continuing to fly from Paris (Beauvais) to Rovaniemi and attracting younger target group to discover Finland.
-Finnair has 3-4 daily flights from Paris to Helsinki and 2 weekly flights from Nice (every day during the summer season).
-Transavia has direct flights from Paris to Lapland.
+Finnair has 4-5 daily flights from Paris to Helsinki and everyday flights from Nice during the summer season (2 weekly flights in the winter).

 Most relevant Finland’s USP’s in France are Finnish Happiness – Live like a Finn, Easy access to forests - Reconnect with Nature and Healthy and safe travel.
 French travellers coming to Finland are looking for outdoors activities with room to roam and clean air to breath.
 They want to experience Nordic nature and wilderness, including different light phenomena.
 Culture is also important, especially local cultural aspects and live like-a-local experiences, not forgetting the importance of local culinary experiences.